francescovenica/sample-app/PART-3.md

 Part 1
 Part 2

-Before starting to explain the data isolation let's create 2 account and 2 todo in our db:
+Before starting to explain data isolation let's create 2 account and 2 todo in our db:

 ```
 INSERT INTO account (email, 'admin') VALUES ('email-1@email.com');